HQInterview/PHP-Round1/README.md

 4) Create a public repository on Github and push the solution there.
 Send us the link to the repository.

-## Bonus question

-* How would you handle security for saving credit cards?

 ## Specification

 * Create your own sandbox accounts for Paypal and Braintree